 Travel by plane

 Watching the islands appear beneath you as the plane starts its descent is a magical way to see Orkney for the first time.
-It only takes an hour to fly direct from Edinburgh and there are several daily flights from Glasgow, Aberdeen, Inverness and London.
+It only takes an hour to fly direct from Edinburgh and there are also several daily flights from Glasgow, Aberdeen and Inverness, with connections to London.
 For international travellers, there are excellent connections to many airports.

 |London to Kirkwall (with connections)||3-4 hours|